System know-how for high efficiency roll-outs

 Comprehensive system knowledge of the railway technologies of today and tomorrow

-Digitisation marks the beginning of a new era that shows that the railways have pioneering answers to the mobility questions of the future In order to get this potential on track, an integral approach is needed.
+Digitisation marks the beginning of a new era that shows that the railways have pioneering answers to the mobility questions of the future.
+To get this potential on track and on-board the rolling stocks, an integral approach is needed.
 A holistic approach that captures how existing and new architectures and all their components are intelligently interlinked.

 NEXTRAIL supports you in the transformation of your railway architecture in an interdisciplinary manner across all technological fields.
 With the utmost expertise.
 Throughout the entire life cycle.
 With experienced teams of experts who know how digitisation can unleash its full potential in practice.

-TMS – a traffic management system is one of today’s key technologies for sustainably increasing rail capacity and performance.
+TMS – Traffic Management System is one of the key technologies for sustainably increasing the capacity and performance of the entire railway infrastructure.

-No later than the definition of the European Rail Traffic Management System (ERTMS), the traffic management system (TMS) was also identified as a central component of all rail infrastructure measures.
-Its aim is to significantly increase rail capacity and train timing, making networking and information processes more efficient and thus making rail transport more cost-effective and attractive – all without building additional tracks.
+No later than the definition of the European Rail Traffic Management System (ERTMS), the TMS was also identified as a central component of all rail infrastructure measures.
+The aim is to significantly increase rail capacity and train frequency on the railways and to make the networking and information processes between the control-command and signalling technology and the rolling stocks more efficient.
+This will make rail transport more economical and attractive – all without building additional tracks.

-As a component – together with ATO, new interlocking technology and ETCS – a TMS enables up to 35% more capacity on existing infrastructure and thus expands the ability to respond flexibly to the growing demand in passenger and freight transport.
+As a component – together with ATO, new interlocking technology and ETCS and on-board ETCS in the rolling stocks, a TMS enables more capacity on existing infrastructure and thus expands the ability to respond flexibly to the growing demand in passenger and freight transport.

-In order to leverage the full potential of technological possibilities, the expert TMS teams at NEXTRAIL work closely with our specialist departments for ATO, ETCS, digital interlockings, security and safety on an interdisciplinary basis.
+To leverage the full potential of technological possibilities, the expert TMS teams at NEXTRAIL work closely with our departments for ATO, ETCS, digital interlockings, rolling stock, security and safety on an interdisciplinary basis.

 NEXTRAIL actively participates in relevant, pioneering projects in the field of TMS and is therefore one of the leading knowledge carriers in this technology segment.